Financial Monitoring of Electricity Companies, Towngas Company, Retail Prices of Auto-fuel and Prices of Domestic Liquefied Petroleum Gas

 The chart for motor vehicle diesel indicates the following:

 1. The local ex-duty retail prices in the charts above are pump prices net of duty but before taking into account any discounts.
-In fact, oil companies are offering various types of discounts to consumers (including walk-in discounts, credit card discounts or oil company membership card discounts etc).
-We have commissioned Consumer Council to post onto its website, starting from November 2008 and on a weekly basis, the local auto-fuel retail prices, including net prices after walk-in discounts and information on various types of cash and non-cash retail discounts and promotional offers by oil companies; and to launch the "Oil Price Calculator" in February 2009 (and its mobile phone version website and smart phone application in April 2009 and July 2012 respectively for drivers' easy reference ), so as to enhance price competition among oil companies and to help consumers to make their own choice among various kinds of discounts and benefits.
+In fact, oil companies are offering various types of discounts to consumers (including walk-in discounts, credit card discounts or oil company membership card discounts etc.).
+We have commissioned the Consumer Council to post onto its website the local auto-fuel retail prices and information on various types of discounts and promotional offers provided by oil companies, and to launch the "Oil Price Watch" website and mobile application for consumers’ convenience in comparing prices and discounts offered by respective oil companies so as to make informed choices that suit their needs, thereby enhancing price competition.
+Please see the Table for an analysis of walk-in discounts offered by oil companies in the past 5 years.

 2. As auto-fuel sold locally are all imported, mainly from refineries in the Asia Pacific Region, the import prices of local auto-fuel are closely correlated with commodity prices in the Asia Pacific fuel market.
 The Mean of Platts Singapore (MOPS) is the generally accepted benchmark for Asia Pacific FOB fuel prices.